perses/perses/CONTRIBUTING.md

 ```

 The API backend is now available on port 8080 :).
+You can log in with user: `admin` and password: `password`.

 ### Web App